-Video Games of Chance or related equipment each Gaming Enterprise shall obtain sufficient information identification from the proposed lessor, and all persons holding any direct or indirect financial interest in the lessor or the proposed lease agreement, to permit the State of Minnesota to conduct a background check on those The information shall be provided in writing, along with the standard fee, to the State Commissioner of Public Safety, who shall conduct the background check and provide a written report to the Tribal Council regarding each applicant within thirty (30) days of the receipt of No Gaming Enterprise shall enter into a such request. lease agreement for Video Games of Chance or related equipment with any person or entity if the State Department of Public Safety determines that the lessor, or any manager or person holding a direct or indirect financial interest in the lessor or the proposed lease agreement has been convicted of a felony within the previous five years, or has been convicted of a felony or a gross misdemeanor involving fraud, misrepresentation or qambling.
+4. Qualifications of Lessors of Video Games of Chance.
+In accordance with the terms of the Compact on Video Games of Chance, prior to entering into any lease agreement for Video Games of Chance or related equipment each Gaming Enterprise shall obtain sufficient information and identification from the proposed lessor, and all persons holding any direct or indirect financial interest in the lessor or the proposed lease agreement, to permit the State of Minnesota to conduct a background check on those persons.
+The information shall be provided in writing, along with the standard fee, to the State Commissioner of Public Safety, who shall conduct the background check and provide a written report to the Community regarding each applicant within thirty (30) days of the receipt of such request.
+No Gaming Enterprise shall enter into a lease agreement for Video Games of Chance or related equipment with any person or entity if the State Department of Public Safety determines that the lessor, or any manager or person holding a direct or indirect financial interest in the lessor or the proposed lease agreement has been convicted of a felony within the previous five years, or has been convicted of a felony or a gross misdemeanor involving fraud, misrepresentation or gambling.